solana-labs/solana/docs/src/cli/deploy-a-program.md

 solana program deploy --program-id <PROGRAM_ADDRESS> --buffer <BUFFER_ADDRESS>
 ```

 Note, the buffer's authority must match the program's upgrade authority.
-Also, upon successful deploy
-buffer accounts contents are copied into program accounts and are erased from blockchain.
+During deployment, the buffer account's contents are copied into the program-data account and
+the buffer account is set to zero.
+The lamports from the buffer account are refunded to a spill account.

 Buffers also support `show` and `dump` just like programs do.